leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 `int QxAutoMLWork()` is a function implemented by customer which will run in a thread loop, it calls `void QxFillSensorData()` to fill sensor data to the classify engine in each ODR circle, and call `in QxClassify()` in each PRED_CLASSIFICATION_INTERVAL_IN_MSECS interval which defined in 'QxAutoMLUser.h'

-Here is a example of `int QxAutoMLWork()` implementation, in this example, we use 100HZ sensor ODR to fill sensor data, so the data fill interval is 1000/100Hz = 10 ms :
+Here is an example of `int QxAutoMLWork()` implementation, in this example, we use 100HZ sensor ODR to fill sensor data, so the data fill interval is 1000/100Hz = 10 ms :

 ```
 #include "QxAutoMLUser.h"